JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure-project.md

-* If you don't have a standard library explicitly: `kotlin.stdlib.default.dependency=false` in your `gradle.properties`, but one of your dependencies transitively brings some old Kotlin stdlib version, for example, `kotlin-stdlib-jdk7:1.7.20` and another dependency transitively brings `kotlin-stdlib:1.8+` – in this case, you can require `1.8.0` versions of these transitive libraries:
+* If you don't have a standard library explicitly: `kotlin.stdlib.default.dependency=false` in your `gradle.properties`, but one of your dependencies transitively brings some old Kotlin stdlib version, for example, `kotlin-stdlib-jdk7:1.7.20` and another dependency transitively brings `kotlin-stdlib:1.8+` – in this case, you can require `%kotlinVersion%` versions of these transitive libraries:

   ```kotlin